Transform raw data into meaningful information through a combination of statistics, technology, research, and design.

 If you intend to complete an advanced certificate, once enrolled in the program please submit the Certificate Declaration Form at your earliest convenience.

-Applicants to the program must hold a baccalaureate degree from an accredited university in the arts, humanities, social sciences, or sciences.
+Applicants to the DAV program must hold a baccalaureate degree from an accredited university.
 The applicant must have a superior scholastic record or otherwise give evidence of ability to perform work on the graduate level and are expected to offer evidence of maturity and leadership potential for the profession.

-All applicants must apply using the online application, upload the following top three items, and submit requests for recommendations online.
+All applicants must apply using the online application, upload the first three items below, and submit requests for recommendations online.